 Revenue is measured at the fair value of the consideration receivable by the Group for goods supplied and services provided, excluding value added tax and trade discounts.
-Revenue from the sale of spare parts is recognised when the goods are dispatched or, if under a bill and hold arrangement, when they are available for despatch to a specific customer.
-Revenue from the sale of engines is recognised in accordance with the performance of contractual terms and specifically when the engines have been satisfactorily tested in accordance with contractual terms.
+Revenue from the sale of spare and reworked parts is recognised when the goods are dispatched or, if under a bill and hold arrangement, when they are available for despatch to a specific customer.
+Revenue from the sale of goods is recognised in accordance with the performance of contractual terms and specifically when large equipment has been satisfactorily tested in accordance with contractual terms.
 Revenue from servicing and repair work is recognised when the work is completed.